yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

     ![The values specified above are entered into the Point-to-site configuration form.](media/virtual-network-gateway-point-to-site-configuration.png "Virtual network gateway")

 4. Select **Save** to validate and save the settings.
-It takes 1 - 2 minutes for the save to finish.
+It takes a few minutes for the save to finish.

 ### Task 2: Configure VNet integration with App Services